TV & Film

-Some other TV themes by Howard include: Country Parish, Seaside Parish, Country House, 2.4 Children, The Thin Blue Line, The Adventure of English, 12 Books that changed the world, The History of ITV, The Great Music Show, Cardiff Singer of the World, Murder by the Book, The Borrowers, Chalk, A Time to Dance, The Lesley Garrett Show, Words and Pictures, Choir of the Year, Howard Goodall’s Organworks/ Choirworks/ Big Bangs/ Great Dates/ 20th Century Greats/ How Music Works.
+TV themes include Blackadder, Mr. Bean, Red Dwarf, Q.I., The Catherine Tate Show, The Vicar of Dibley, Country Parish, Seaside Parish, Country House, 2.4 Children, The Thin Blue Line, The Adventure of English, 12 Books that changed the world, The History of ITV, The Great Music Show, Cardiff Singer of the World, Murder by the Book, The Borrowers, Chalk, A Time to Dance, The Lesley Garrett Show, Words and Pictures, Choir of the Year, Howard Goodall’s Organworks/ Choirworks/ Big Bangs/ Great Dates/ 20th Century Greats/ How Music Works.

 Howard’s Film Scores

-Bernard and the Genie – a film starting Rowan Atkinson, Lenny Henry and Alan Cumming (1991).
+Bernard and the Genie – a film staring Rowan Atkinson, Lenny Henry and Alan Cumming (1991).

 Blackadder Back & Forth – a film spin-off from the successful BBC series (1999).

-Into the Storm, an HBO film about Sir Winston Churchill starting Brendan Gleeson and Janet McTeer (2009).
-The score for this film won an EMMY Award in 2009 (click here for more information about the film on the HBO website).
+Into the Storm, an HBO film about Sir Winston Churchill staring Brendan Gleeson and Janet McTeer (2009).
+The score won an EMMY Award in 2009 (click here for more information about the film).

-The Gathering Storm, an HBO film starting Albert Finney and Vanessa Redgrave (2002) .
+The Gathering Storm, an HBO film staring Albert Finney and Vanessa Redgrave (2002) .
 The score was nominated for a BAFTA award in 2003.

 On composing for TV and Film